The Ergodic Capacity of Phase-Fading Interference Networks: Ergodic Capacity of Interference Networks

-Note that the direct channel strengths are still all fixed at the same value SNR, and all phase variations are still i.i.d., uniform and independent of the channel strength.
-Because of the i.i.d. assumption on the density functions, we call such a network a dense network.
-How likely is it that the network will be in a bottleneck state?
+How likely is it that the dense network defined above will be in a bottleneck state?
 Requiring exact equality between INR and SNR makes the probability of a bottleneck link zero, so a network will never be exactly in a bottleneck state.
 A more useful question is to ask what is the probability that a network will be \emph{close} to a bottleneck state?
 Closeness here corresponds to the gap between the network capacity outer bound and the sum rate $\frac{K}{2}\log(1+2\mbox{SNR})$ achievable with ergodic interference alignment.
 Using a relaxed version of the bottleneck concept, the following result is obtained. \begin{theorem} For a dense $K$ user interference network, the sum-capacity per user $C_\Sigma/K$ converges in probability to $\frac{1}{2}\log(1+2\mbox{SNR})$.

 for every $\epsilon>0.$ \end{theorem} Thus, ergodic interference alignment achieves the ergodic capacity of a large network in the limit as the number of users approaches infinity.
 Note that unlike most capacity scaling laws which describe only the exponent of $K$ in the large network limit and are completely insensitive to SNR, this scaling law establishes not only the scaling with number of users $K$ but also the precise SNR dependence of network capacity.